 Occasionally these days, individuals will throw out the scientific realitymap altogether and adopt a religious realitymap in what is called a religious conversion or a spiritual awakening, in an attempt to gain latitude in being able to locate the experience.
 Often, however, such experiences will not be adequately represented on any traditional realitymap, so we tend to search for them in the New Age or New Consciousness realitymaps.
 These are relatively new realitymaps that are in the process of being formulated, so they tend to be more plastic, fragmented, disorganized, and in places downright contradictory, which makes these easy to modify.
 (This is why the New Age is so difficult to define... there is no single defining realitymap.)
 All new maps are like that — you just have to look at some of the historic early maps of the world to see that.

 And those that put together these new maps tend to borrow terms from accepted realitymaps because it gives them more credibility, both from themselves and others.
-It is a bit like naming towns and cities in new countries like the US and Australia (new from the immigrants perspective) after towns and cities from the countries those immigrants originated from.
+It is a bit like naming towns and cities in new countries like the US and Australia (new from the immigrants perspective) after towns and cities in the countries those immigrants originated from.

 For example, when we experience the mind affecting reality in some way — maybe we have had a spontaneous healing after doing intense imagery work — we might look to the scientific realitymap to see where mind (potentially) affects reality, one place being in the quantum physics part of that realitymap (another being through brain chemicals).
 So we may call our healing experience "Quantum Healing", although in this context it has to be said that it is pretty meaningless.
 This is just human association for psychological benefit (and, to be a little cynical, maybe a marketing ploy).
 The label "quantum", after all, from a scientific realitymap perspective actually means that energy has a fine granule structure when we look close enough, just as matter does with regards to atoms and subatomic particle, and the mathematical implications of this energy granulation lead to paradoxes which one possible philosophical implication of is mind-matter connection.
 So quite what quantum has to do with our miraculous healing experience is anybody's guess!